LaurentRDC/scikit-ued/CONTRIBUTING.md

 ### Build environment setup

-To create an appropriate development environment, you need to install the base requirements (`requirements.txt`) as well as extra, development requirements (`dev-requirements.txt`)
+To create an appropriate development environment, you need to install the base requirements as well as extra, development requirements:

-    pip install -r requirements
-    pip install -r dev-requirements
+    pip install .[development]

 ## Guidelines